mrcjkb/rustaceanvim/README.md

 it may be caused by another plugin.
 In this case, add additional plugins and their configurations to `minimal.lua`, until you can reproduce it.

+## FAQ

+### Where are inlay hints?

+As Neovim >= 0.10 supports inlay hints natively, I have removed the code from this plugin.

+To enable inlay hints in Neovim < 0.10, see [this discussion](https://github.com/mrcjkb/rustaceanvim/discussions/46#discussioncomment-7620822).

 ## Related Projects